Markov decision process: Reinforcement learning

 Reinforcement learning is an interdisciplinary area of machine learning and optimal control that has, as main objective, finding an approximately optimal policy for MDPs where transition probabilities and rewards are unknown.

 Reinforcement learning can solve Markov-Decision processes without explicit specification of the transition probabilities which are instead needed to perform policy iteration.
-In this setting, transition probabilities and rewards must be learned from experience, i.e. by letting an agent interact with the MDP for a given number of steps.
-Both on a theoretical and on a practical level, effort is put in maximizing the sample efficiency, i.e. minimimizing the number of samples needed to learn a policy whose performance is $\varepsilon-$close to the optimal one (due to the stochastic nature of the process, learning the optimal policy with a finite number of samples is, in general, impossible).
+In this setting, transition probabilities and rewards must be learned from experience, i.e. by letting an agent interact with the environment for a given number of steps.
+Both on a theoretical and on a practical level, effort is put in maximizing the sample efficiency, i.e. minimizing the number of samples needed to learn a policy whose performance is $\varepsilon-$close to the optimal one (due to the stochastic nature of the process, learning the optimal policy with a finite number of samples is, in general, impossible).

 Reinforcement Learning for discrete MDPs

 For the purpose of this section, it is useful to define a further function, which corresponds to taking the action $a$ and then continuing optimally (or according to whatever policy one currently has):